%20Intro.jpg)

 I have no idea how that came up in our conversation,

-in my State Farm career of 20 years.
-It was emphasized that "dampen"
+my State Farm career of 20 years.
+It was emphasized that "dampen" was

-was the key word, because getting toilet paper too wet will cause
+the key word, because getting toilet paper too wet will cause it to

-it to disintegrate in your hand.
-But, I am ever grateful to him
+disintegrate in your hand.
+But, I am ever grateful to him for his tip.

 "Charting the unknown possibilities of life."